tedhchen/GlobalClimateGovernance/index.md

 ---
 layout: home
-title: Climate Governance CSS
+title: Global Climate Governance
 nav_exclude: true
 seo:
   type: Course
-  name: GPC-O319/CS-E5770
+  name: GPC-O319
 ---

-# Computational Social Science for Climate Governance
+# Global Climate Governance
 {: .mb-2 }
-Joint Course Website for Global Climate Governance (Univ.
-Helsinki GPC-O319) and Applied Data Science (Aalto Univ.
-CS-E5770) {: .fs-6 .fw-300 }
+Course Website for Global Climate Governance (Univ.
+Helsinki GPC-O319) {: .fs-6 .fw-300 }

 ## About

-**[The current website contains information for the 2021 Spring course.
-It will be updated for the 2022 Spring course in due time.]**
+**[This website is under construction for the 2022 Spring course.]**

-This is a collaborative course between social science students at the University of Helsinki and computer science students at Aalto University.
-Students will work in mixed teams to apply computational methods to study the social and political aspects of climate governance.
+This is a master's-level course on climate governance from both global and comparative perspectives.

 [Click here for a detailed description of the course.]({{ site.baseurl }}{% link about.md %})